Company logo | Codica

 • Custom software

 If you aim to create a marketplace platform fast, you can pick a ready-made solution.
-For example, Magento provides such services for development.
+For example, Adobe Commerce (Magento) provides such services for development.

 However, an off-the-shelf solution has disadvantages.
 For instance, the impossibility of making some customizations.
 Also, your competitors can use the same template.